gozdemogus/gozdemogus/README.md

 ### Hi there 👋

+Graduated from electrical and electronics engineering, worked as SAP MII Technical Consultant / Developer for more than a year, currently working as software development assistant specialist.

+I have mostly experience on JavaScript,C#, .NET Technologies.

 <!--
 **gozdemogus/gozdemogus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.